amandeepsinghkhanna/obsidian_vault_notes/Coursera Courses/How to win data science competitions.md

-# How to win a Data Science Competition Learn from Top Kagglers
+# How to win a Data Science Competitions: Learn from Top Kagglers
 This document contains my notes from the course.

 Expected time to complete: <b>54 Hours</b><br/>